MarianKelsey/mariankelsey.github.io/_pages/talks.md

 *Jacob Wrestling in the Bible, Liturgy and the Arts.* Institute for Theology, Imagination and the Arts Seminar, St Andrews, 2016

+*Humour in the Bible: Judges, Jonah and Jesus’ Parables.* Northumberland, 2015.